pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 "ptr": (uctypes.PTR | 0, uctypes.UINT8),
 ```

-i.e. value is a 2-tuple, first element of which is PTR flag ORed with offset, and second is scalar element type.
+I.e. value is a 2-tuple, first element of which is PTR flag OR-ed with offset, and second is scalar element type.

 - Pointer to an aggregate type: